Streaming PCA for Markovian Data: Intermediate Theorems for Convergence Analysis

-where $C_{k,t}' := \bb{1+\frac{\delta}{200}}\exp\bb{2\lambda_{1}\sum_{i=1}^{\init}\eta_{j}}$ \end{theorem} In this case, the first point of difference is the variable $\init := \min\left\{t : t \in [n], t-k_{t} \geq 0 \right\}$.
-This is again a result of conditioning and the constraints of our recursion.
-The difference from Theorem \ref{theorem:v1upperbound} arises because Theorem \ref{theorem:Vperpupperbound} uses conditioning on the past, whereas the former uses conditioning on the future.
-The factor $\bb{1+5\epsilon}$ represents the approximation of the first $\init$ terms.
-The other differences regarding $\mathcal{V}'$ and $\psi_{k,t}$ remain the same as in the case of Theorem \ref{theorem:v1upperbound}. \begin{theorem} where $s := 2r + \frac{\delta}{1000}$ \end{theorem} Here the bound differs by a multiplicative factor of $\bb{1-s}$ from its IID counterpart.
-Furthermore, the sums go up to $\bb{n-k_n}$ again because of the constraints of the recursion and conditioning.
-Note that for sufficiently large $n$ as is proved in the Supplement Lemma \ref{lemma:additional_assumptions}, $r = O\bb{\frac{\ln\bb{n}}{n}} \rightarrow 0$ and $\delta \in \bb{0,1}$.
-Therefore, $\bb{1-s} \approx 1$ as $n$ increases. \begin{theorem} \end{theorem} Finally, this bound again exhibits the same patterns as the previous theorems involving $v_1$.
-An interesting point of difference with the IID counterpart is the absence of $\mathcal{V}$ in the bound.
-This is due to the use of the coarse approximation discussed in Section \ref{subsection:first_take}, which suffices in this case for our main result in Theorem \ref{theorem:oja_convergence_rate}. \\ \\ Having established these results, the final step is to plug them into Eq~\ref{eq:sin2errorbound} and follow the proof recipe described earlier.
-This step is straightforward but requires significant calculations, and is therefore deferred to the Supplement Section \ref{appendix:proofs_of_main_results}.
+where $C_{k,t}' := \bb{1+\frac{\delta}{200}}\exp\bb{2\lambda_{1}\sum_{i=1}^{\init}\eta_{j}}$. \end{theorem} Here, the difference is mainly in the new variable $\init$, arising since the recursion stops at $u$, not $1$. $\bb{1+5\epsilon}$ represents the approximation of the first $\init$ terms. \begin{theorem} Under Assumptions~\ref{ass:model},~\ref{assumption:variance_bound} and~\ref{assumption:norm_bound}, for all $n>k_n$, $\eta_i$ satisfying~\textbf{C.1} and~\textbf{C.2}, and $s := 2r + \frac{\delta}{1000}$, we have: $ $ \end{theorem} This differs from its IID counterpart by a multiplicative factor of $\bb{1-s}$ for the same reason as before, which also makes the sums go up to $\bb{n-k_n}$ instead of $n$.
+Note that for sufficiently large $n$ (Lemma \ref{lemma:additional_assumptions}), $r = O\bb{\frac{\log\bb{n}}{n}}$ is very small and $\delta \in \bb{0,1}$.
+Therefore, $\bb{1-s} \approx 1$ as large $n$. \begin{theorem} Under Assumptions~\ref{ass:model},~\ref{assumption:variance_bound} and~\ref{assumption:norm_bound}, for all $n>k_n$, and $\eta_i$ satisfying~\textbf{C.1} and~\textbf{C.2}, we have: $ $. \end{theorem} The differences are similar to the last theorems involving $v_1$.
+Surprisingly, for this, the coarse approximation suffices, leading to an absence of the $\mathcal{V}$ term in the bound.
+Having established these results, the final step is to substitute them into Eq~\ref{eq:sin2errorbound} and follow the proof recipe described earlier.
+This requires significant calculations and is deferred to the Supplement Section \ref{appendix:proofs_of_main_results}.